Sponsored: From Diagnosis to Finding the Right Treatment for Her: Sara’s Relapsing MS Story

 - sudden loss of vision or other changes in your vision

-- severe worsening of MS after stopping ZEPOSIA.
+- severe worsening of multiple sclerosis (MS) after stopping ZEPOSIA.
 When ZEPOSIA is stopped, symptoms of MS may return and become worse compared to before or during treatment.
 Always talk to your healthcare provider before you stop taking ZEPOSIA for any reason.
 Tell your healthcare provider if you have worsening symptoms of MS after stopping ZEPOSIA.

 The most common side effects of ZEPOSIA can include: